Finding Your “Key Neutral”

-Although the fashion world tells us that every woman should choose black as her base neutral, they do that to make their inventory management more profitable, not because it makes us all look our best.
-In truth, the more enhancing neutral for a woman’s wardrobe relates closely to her hair color.
+Although the retail fashion world insists that every woman should choose black as her base neutral, they do that to make their inventory management more profitable, not because it makes us all look our best.
+In truth, the more enhancing neutral for a woman’s wardrobe nearly always relates closely to her hair color.

 We are talking about the hair color people see, whether that is natural or enhanced.
 (The exception: if you’ve colored your hair some far-out shade that doesn’t relate to the rest of your coloring.
 Then we need to talk.)